Home

 Mellotron used:

-The irritatingly-named P (you try searching for it on Google) were a seemingly one-off 'supergroup' (yuck) of the inimitable Butthole Surfers' inimitable Gibby Haynes on his patented effected vocals and Johnny Depp (yes, that one...) on guitar and bass, plus two of their friends and several guest players.
-P is pretty much what you'd expect, being largely raucous rock'n'roll with bonkers vocals and huge lashings of irreverence all round.
-Haynes is on top form, but you wouldn't have a clue Depp was involved if the booklet didn't tell you, with fairly faceless guitar work throughout.
-A handful of tracks border unlistenable: Jon Glenn (Mega Mix) is a lengthy (and tedious) dub experiment and White Man Sings The Blues is funny for about a minute, while lasting an interminable six-plus, but even the eight-minute weird-fest Scrapings From Ring is worth hearing, and several tracks are genuinely good.
+The irritatingly-named P (you try Googling it) were a one-off 'supergroup' (ugh) of the inimitable Butthole Surfers' inimitable Gibby Haynes on his patented effected vocals and Johnny Depp (yes, that one) on guitar and bass, plus two of their friends and several guest players.
+P is pretty much what you'd expect, largely raucous rock'n'roll with bonkers vocals and huge lashings of irreverence (irrelevance?) all round.
+Haynes is on top form, but you wouldn't have a clue Depp were involved if the booklet didn't tell you, with fairly faceless guitar work throughout.
+A handful of tracks border unlistenable: Jon Glenn (Mega Mix) is a lengthy (and tedious) dub experiment and White Man Sings The Blues is funny for about a minute, while lasting an interminable six-plus, but even the eight-minute weird-fest Scrapings From Ring is worth hearing and several tracks are genuinely good.

 Andrew Weiss plays bass and Mellotron, with a lovely string part on Michael Stipe, which brings me to the Butthole Surfers' Stipe story.
 They were apparently obsessed with the REM frontman, presumably before his band's dropping of all musical standards and attendant rise to fame'n'fortune (or maybe not?).
 The Surfers' old tour van finally died, so they towed it to Stipe's house and left it outside, allegedly painting on the windscreen something along the lines of (quotes vary):